In our training workshops we are often asked to help presenters to answer questions with confidence.

 There’s even a term for it: ‘Being on the back foot’

-In our presentation training workshops we teach people to do the opposite
+In our presentation training workshops we encourage people to do the opposite.

 We ask them to step into or lean into the question.
 Especially if it’s one that makes you uncomfortable or you don’t know the answer to.

 The forward movement towards your audience makes a statement that you’re in control.
 It conveys confidence even if you don’t feel it in that moment.